Muhammadkhabab/counter-app-bloc/README.md

    flutter run
    ```

-## Project Structure
+## 📂 Project Structure

-The project follows a standard Flutter project structure with the addition of the BLoC pattern:
+The project follows a standard 🦋 Flutter project structure with the addition of the 🅱️LoC pattern:

 ```
 bloc_counter_app/